go-micro/cli/README.md

 ### Private Git Repository

-If you plan on hosting the service in a private Git repository, the docker file needs some tweaks to allow Go to access and clone the private repositorie(s).
+If you plan on hosting the service in a private Git repository, the docker file needs some tweaks to allow Go to access and clone private repositories.

 For this, SSH Git access needs to be set up, and an SSH agent needs to be running, with the Git SSH key added.
 You can manually start an SSH agent and add the SSH key